Rearwin Ken-Royce: Operational history

 The prototype Ken-Royce participated in The All-Kansas Air Tour in 1929, an event with both scored events and timed races.
 The Tour Chairman characterized the Ken-Royce's performance as "unsurpassed."
 The plane was immediately entered in further races in Memphis and Tulsa.

 Ruth Nichols then used the prototype in the Women's Air Derby in 1929.
 She was forced down outside Wichita because she was unfamiliar with the plane and had emptied the wing fuel tank: but did not realize there was a fuselage tank as well.
 She was again forced down west of Phoenix when the engine seized.
 She had to hike for several miles before eventually encountering a car which carried her to a railroad station.
 She rode to Los Angeles where she recruited a crew to fly another Curtiss Challenger engine out to the desert on a Ford Trimotor to replace the ruined engine.
 The repair was completed and Nichols flew the Ken-Royce to the starting line 30 minutes before the race started.
 Nichols and the Ken-Royce advanced to second-place by the time the race reached Columbus.
 However, on a test flight after adjusting the propeller pitch, the Ken-Royce crashed.
 It was shipped back to Rearwin by rail.

 Ken-Royces were entered in the National Air Races in 1929 and 1930, the Miami Air Races, the Detroit Air Show, and the Pikes Peak Air Meet.
 One Ken-Royce participated in the Ford National Reliability Air Tour, but took 11th in a field of 18.

-The third Ken-Royce biplane was sold to the Dallas School of Aviation, and was delivered by an aviatrix working for the American Eagle company named Jean LaRene.
+The third Ken-Royce biplane was sold to the Dallas School of Aviation, and was delivered by an aviator working for the American Eagle company named Jean LaRene.
 A flight instructor and rated transport pilot, she flew the Ken-Royce in the 1931 and 1932 Women's Air Derby.
 In 1940, she purchased the plane back from a private owner.
 Today it is the only Ken-Royce to survive.